jibstack64/trollcord/README.md

 ### How-to

 - #### **Windows (10+)**
-    - Download the `trollcord-win32.exe` executable from the [Releases](https://github.com/jibstack64/trollcord/releases) page.
+    - Download the `trollcord.exe` executable from the [Releases](https://github.com/jibstack64/trollcord/releases) page.
     - Use the File Explorer to navigate to where you downloaded the executable.
     - Hold shift and right click anywhere in the explorer, as long as it is not over a file.
     - Click on the `Open Command Prompt` button on the dropdown.
-    - Type `./trollcord-win32.exe` and press enter - you should now be in the `trollcord` interface.
+    - Type `./trollcord.exe` and press enter - you should now be in the `trollcord` interface.
 - #### **Linux**
-    - Download the `trollcord-linux` executable from the [Releases](https://github.com/jibstack64/trollcord/releases) page.
+    - Download the `trollcord` executable from the [Releases](https://github.com/jibstack64/trollcord/releases) page.
     - Navigate to where you downloaded it; e.g. `cd Downloads`.
-    - Type `./trollcord-linux` and press enter.
+    - Type `./trollcord` and press enter.
     - Boom!
 If you wish, you may add it to your `~/.local/bin` folder for convenience.
 - #### **Mac**
   - There are currently **no builds** for Macintosh devices.

 ### Features
 1. Mass pinger